-The college maintained its return to previous volumes of delivery for its FE curriculum, delivering 19,168 credits (19,033 in the previous year) against a Regional Strategic Body target of 19,000.
+Despite a planned 10% reduction in its FE Curriculum target, the college maintained its previous volumes of delivery, delivering 19,103 credits (19,168 in the previous year) against a reduced Regional Strategic Body target of 17,100.

-The College's Higher Education ("HE") enrolment for the year however was significantly lower than previous levels, at 662.8 full-time equivalent students (FTEs), well below the previous year's total (755).
+The College's Higher Education ("HE") enrolment for the year saw a further slight decline, delivering 633.5 FTE enrolments, below the previous year's total 662.8.

-Having delivered FE full-time student attainment above the Scotland average in the previous five years, the college now delivered a sixth year of high attainment (66.8%), again well above previous national averages.
+Having delivered FE full-time student attainment well above the Scotland average in the previous six years, the college again delivered a similar level of full-time attainment this year of 65.9% (previous year was 66.8%), again above the current national average.

-The College's overall student satisfaction rate reported in the year-end SFC national Student Satisfaction and Engagement Survey remained extremely high at 94.6% (up 1% on the previous year).
+The College's overall student satisfaction rate reported in the year-end SFC national Student Satisfaction and Engagement Survey remained extremely high at 96.0% (up 1.4% on the previous year).
+Given the disruption and uncertainties created by national pay disputes and planned staffing reductions this year, this Student Satisfaction (the highest in recent years) is a testament to the quality of teaching and support that staff have continued to deliver in this highly uncertain and difficult environment.